Information for offer holders

 Scholarships

-Find out more information about RCA scholarships and awards on offer as well as other advice to fund your studies.
+Find out more information about RCA scholarships as well as other advice to fund your studies.

-If you have already accepted an offer of an RCA scholarship but do not see this reflected in your fees invoice please be reassured that your account will be automatically updated with any fee amounts covered once the formal scholarship agreements have been issued and returned throughout August.
+If you have already accepted an offer of an RCA scholarship but do not see this reflected in your fees invoice dont' worry.
+Your account will be automatically updated with any fee amounts covered once the formal scholarship agreements have been issued and returned throughout August.

 The RCA subscribes to the fantastic University of London Housing Services (UoLHS), an expert organisation that supports students with all matters concerned with accommodation.